nourmahfel/Work_experience/README.md

 In this practical, you will learn to import, view, and check the quality of raw high-throughput sequencing data using FastQC and Trimmomatic (via Docker).

 The first dataset is from an Illumina MiSeq sequencing of *enterohaemorrhagic E. coli* (EHEC), serotype O157 — a potentially fatal gastrointestinal pathogen involved in a 2011 outbreak in St. Louis, USA.
 The data is paired-end 2×150 bp reads.
-This training requires linux.
+This training requires linux and docker.

 ## Working Directory